Homeomorphisms of continua through projective Fra\"iss\'e limits: Introduction

-Then we move to finding combinatorial conditions corresponding to the existence of dense orbits under diagonal conjugacy actions.
-Since we will be assuming that ${\rm Aut}(\bbK)$ is dense in ${\rm Homeo}(K)$, when considering density of diagonal conjugacy actions, it suffices to consider conjugacy by elements of ${\rm Aut}(\bbK)$.
+After that, we move to finding combinatorial conditions corresponding to the existence of dense orbits under diagonal conjugacy actions.
+We note that the group ${\rm Homeo}(K)$ will always be considered with its natural topology (corresponding to uniform convergence on $K$) and the products ${\rm Homeo}(K)^n$ and ${\rm Homeo}(K)^\bbN$ with the products of the uniform convergence topology.
+Since we will be assuming that ${\rm Aut}(\bbK)$ is dense in ${\rm Homeo}(K)$, when considering density of orbits of diagonal conjugacy actions, it suffices to consider conjugacy by elements of ${\rm Aut}(\bbK)$.
 This leads to three types of conjugacy actions.
-Given $n\in \bbN$, $n\geq 1$, we consider: \begin{enumerate} \item[(a)] conjugacy by elements of ${\rm Aut}(\bbK)$ of tuples in ${\rm Aut}(\bbK)^n$;
+Given $n\in \bbN$, $n\geq 1$, we consider: \begin{enumerate} \item[(a)] conjugacy by elements of ${\rm Aut}(\bbK)$ of tuples in ${\rm Aut}(\bbK)^n$ taken with $\tau_u$;